neildighe/Light-Stand-Clamp-Fix/README.md

 # Light-Stand-Clamp-Fix
-3D printed replacment for a broken clampt ath was part of a light stand
+3D printed replacment for a broken clamp that was part of a light stand

 #Project